 But what does this mean not only for the way modern businesses operate but the way you market to customers?
 Remote work and modern marketing are a natural progression — but it does take some adjustment to fine-tune to ensure your remote employees feel connected and productive — and to ensure your business reaches today’s consumers.

 The shift to remote work

 Of course, there are a number of benefits of remote work.
-One of the primary benefits is that remote work is saving companies money.
-In fact, many companies report that they plan to keep employees and staff members remote even after the pandemic is finally over.
+One of the primary benefits is that remote work saves companies money.
 The truth is that remote work is a win-win for both employees and agencies.